-CMU can move forward by focusing on a clear set of potentially impactful priorities that can feasibly be delivered over the coming legislative term.2 This paper proposes concrete steps to move forward along five key actions: i) a new savings and investment standard, ii) a more integrated supervisory ecosystem, iii) an integrated trading and post-trading landscape supported by efficiency advances offered by digitalisation, iv) a more active securitisation market that does not compromise on financial stability, and v) more opportunities for equity financing, especially venture capital.
-These proposals aim to address bottlenecks at three stages: to facilitate access to capital markets (entering), to expand capital markets across-borders (expanding) and to channel capital towards innovative and competitive firms (exiting).
+The CMU can move forward if stakeholders and Member States focus on a clear set of potentially impactful priorities that can feasibly be delivered over the coming legislative term.3 This paper proposes concrete steps to move forward along five key actions: (i) a new savings and investment standard, (ii) a more integrated supervisory ecosystem, (iii) an integrated trading and post-trading landscape supported by efficiency advances offered by digitalisation, (iv) a more active securitisation market that does not compromise on financial stability and (v) more opportunities for equity financing, especially venture capital.
+These proposals aim to address bottlenecks at three stages: to facilitate access to capital markets (entering), expand capital markets across borders (expanding) and channel capital towards innovative and competitive firms (exiting).

-Chart 1Five high-impact priorities for CMU
+Chart 1Five high-impact priorities for the CMU

-The area of retail savings and investment offers one of the most promising ways for CMU to move forward.
-The proposal for a European savings and investment product aims to leverage successful national initiatives while addressing common EU challenges such as low retail financial investments in market-based products.
+The area of retail savings and investment offers one of the most promising ways for the CMU to move forward.
+The proposal for a European savings and investment product aims to leverage successful national initiatives, while addressing common EU challenges such as a low level of investment by retail investors in market-based products.
 Key policy levers for this proposal include tailored tax incentives, flexible and easy-to-access product design, and the balance between EU centralisation and national flexibility.
-Tax incentives can encourage households to increase their participation in capital markets, boosting both individual wealth and broader economic growth.
-The design of the savings product should prioritise accessibility, transparency, portability and low fees, making it appealing to a diverse range of savers, with also different levels risk tolerance.
-The implementation could build upon existing products, aim at minimizing bureaucracy and could take a host of different forms depending on the level of ambition, starting with a European label that receives harmonised treatment across the single market, to a fully-fledged European savings product.
-While centralising certain features can ensure a level playing field and ease cross-border investment, maintaining flexibility allows Member States to adapt the product to local tax regimes and consumer preferences.
+Tax incentives could encourage households to increase their participation in capital markets, boosting both individual wealth and broader economic growth.
+The design of the savings product should prioritise accessibility, transparency, portability and low fees, making it appealing to a diverse range of savers who also have different levels risk tolerance.
+Its implementation could build upon existing products, aim at minimising bureaucracy.
+It could take a host of different forms, depending on the level of ambition, starting with a European label that is given harmonised treatment across the Single Market, to a fully-fledged European savings product.
+While centralising certain features could ensure a level playing field and ease cross-border investment, maintaining flexibility allows Member States to adapt the product to meet the requirements of local tax regimes and consumer preferences.
 This approach would foster broader adoption across the EU, while ensuring the savings product meets the unique needs of different markets.